psibir/psibir.github.io/README.md

 ### Projects

 Here you will find some detailed writeups of my GitHub projects.
-These are from blog posts with category labeled 'projects'.
+These are from blog posts with category labeled 'project'.

 ## Contact